netplexflix/Movie-Recommendations-for-Plex/README.md

 - Give the collection a name like 'What should I watch?' and pin it to your home to get 5 random recommendations every time you refresh your home
  ![Image](https://github.com/user-attachments/assets/aabff022-3624-47c9-b9c7-6253f238dcc6)
  ![Image](https://github.com/user-attachments/assets/b5f60a00-32d7-4aad-af2e-fca01d6cc60e)

+### 👥 User-based collections
+If you are doing multiple runs analyzing different users(groups) and use `append_usernames` for the label, you can make a "What should I watch?" smart collection for each of those user(group) labels.
+In Plex, you can make these collections visible only to the relevant users.
+Edit your collection, go to 'Labels' and add a new label for the collection. **IMPORTANT:** This label has to be different from the labels used to tag the movies!
+Otherwise all movies within the collection will also be invisible to all other users.

+Now go to Plex settings → Manage Library Access
+For each user other than the person who is allowed to see this collection: click on their names, go to 'Restrictions' → click 'edit' next to MOVIES → under 'EXCLUDE LABELS' add the label you gave the collection.
+(Again IMPORTANT: Do NOT use the username tag!) and save changes.
+Repeat this for any "What Should I watch?" collection you have made for user(group)s.
+If you have many users this is a bit of work, but you only have to set it up once.

+> [!IMPORTANT]
+> Exclusion rules unfortunately do NOT work when pinning a collection to the home page.
+Collections pinned to "Friends' Home" will be visible to all your users, regardless of the exclusion labels.
+I hope they fix this at some point..

 ---